otaviof/imagenie/README.md

 For [Visual Studio Code][vscode] users, install [Remote Containers extension][vscodecontainers], and re-open the project in the container, which will be using the same `Dockerfile.dev`.

+During development, use `make run` to execute the command-line application with `go run`, like for instance `make run RUN_ARGS='--help'`.

 ### Building

 To build the application binary, execute: